Supply Chain Data: Best Supply Chain Datasets & Databases

 What are similar data types to Supply Chain Data?

-Supply Chain Data is similar to Traffic Data, Aviation Data, Freight Data, Road Data, and Trade Data.
-These data categories are commonly used for Supply Chain Monitoring and Flight Route Planning.
+Supply Chain Data is similar to Aviation Data, Trucking Fleet Data, Freight Data, Road Data, and Shipment Data.
+These data categories are commonly used for Supply Chain Monitoring and Supply Chain Analytics.

 What are the most common use cases for Supply Chain Data?

-The top use cases for Supply Chain Data are Supply Chain Monitoring, Flight Route Planning, and Traffic Analysis.
+The top use cases for Supply Chain Data are Supply Chain Monitoring, Supply Chain Analytics, and Supply Chain Risk Management (SCRM).